Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (3rd) lesson.md

 - Create a list of different payment method objects.
 - Iterate through the list and call process_payment() with a sample amount on each object.

+#🃏/oop-basics

+What are the 2 main purposes which ABC classes usage cover?
+?
+- They share properties (attributes) and behaviors (methods) with child classes (code reusage)
+- They enforce **interface** usage.